Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Future Feature

 I will try to test another model architecture apart from LeNet.
-I train the model on Udacity workspace, but in actual situation, it should be on some clud vendor or own gpu server.
-I try this progect out on [AWS](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/forum_archive/AWS+Instructions.pdf).
-Last challenge still remains, so I do `Step 4 (Optional): Visualize the Neural Network's State with Test Images` on project code.
+I train the model on Udacity workspace, but in the actual situation, it should be on some cloud vendor or own GPU server.
+I try this project notebook out on [AWS](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/forum_archive/AWS+Instructions.pdf).
+Last challenge remains, so I do `Step 4 (Optional): Visualize the Neural Network's State with Test Images` on project code.

 ---